samanthamoss87/project-5/README.md

 - User doesn't get any email after booking a schedule due to smtp server error
 - Privacy Policy and Terms and conditions page is not working as awaiting content from the client
 - Automated git deployment is not working
+- Few pages of django-allauth doesn't inherit the base template

 # Credits